 President Jennifer J. Raab

-President Raab is a Phi Beta Kappa graduate of Cornell University.
-She holds a Master in Public Affairs from the Woodrow Wilson School of Public and International Affairs at Princeton and received her law degree cum laude from Harvard Law School.
+A graduate of Hunter College High School, President Raab is a Phi Beta Kappa graduate of Cornell University holds a Master in Public Affairs from the Woodrow Wilson School of Public and International Affairs at Princeton and received her law degree cum laude from Harvard Law School.